pieterberg/Minecraft-Pig/documentation/design.md

 ### 2.1.
 Side View

+The side view of the Minecraft Pig superimposed on the design grid is provided by Figure 2.

 <img src="..\assets\grid_design\grid_design_side_view.png" alt="Side grid view" width="60%">

 Figure 2: The side grid view of the Minecraft Pig.
 Each block represents 16 mm x 16 mm.

 ### 2.2.
 Front View

+The front view of the Minecraft Pig superimposed on the design grid is provided by Figure 3.

 <img src="..\assets\grid_design\grid_design_front_view.png" alt="Front grid view" width="60%">

 Figure 3: The front grid view of the Minecraft Pig.
 Each block represents 16 mm x 16 mm.

 ### 2.3.
 Top View

+The top view of the Minecraft Pig superimposed on the design grid is provided by Figure 4.

 <img src="..\assets\grid_design\grid_design_top_view.png" alt="Top grid view" width="60%">